Tom-Clare/Djangotes/README.md

 2. Create and activate your virtual environment
 3. Install the `django` and `authwave` libraries.
 4. Insert your API key into `notes/authConfig.py`.
-5. Run `python3 manage.py runserver`.
+5. Run `python3 manage.py runserver 8080`.

 ## Extended Guide